 Why is my vet referring me?

 There are instances where your veterinarian may feel that your pet will require advanced diagnostics, intensive care and/or specialized treatments that he/she may not be equipped to provide.
-We are fortunate to be able to offer our patients special diagnostic options, consultation with other specialists as well as 24hour monitoring in an intensive care setting.
+We are fortunate to be able to offer our patients special diagnostic options, consultations with other specialists as well as 24 hour monitoring in an intensive care setting.

 Will you talk to my veterinarian about my pet’s condition?